DreemTeem/DnD-Bot-Telegram/README.md

-# Hype Bot Telegram
+# DnD Bot Telegram
-We're gonna ruin out telegram group chat with this thing
+We're gonna level up our telegram group chat with this thing.